sts10/sts10.github.io/_posts/2020-09-08-exploring-age-and-rage.markdown

 ## To look forward to

-It looks like the developer(s) of rage seem to be working on some sort of [Yubikey plugin](https://github.com/str4d/age-plugin-yubikey), though I'm not sure of its current status.
+It looks like the developer(s) of rage seem to be working on (and [discussing](https://groups.google.com/forum/#!topic/age-dev/lKyzz61iphM)) some sort of [Yubikey plugin](https://github.com/str4d/age-plugin-yubikey/pull/1), though I'm not sure of its current status.
 That'd be pretty cool though!